Faith and rationality

 Faith and rationality exist in varying degrees of conflict or compatibility.
 Rationality is based on reason or facts.
 Faith is belief in inspiration, revelation, or authority.
-The word faith sometimes refers to a belief that is held without reason or evidence, a belief that is held in spite of or against reason or empirical evidence, or it can refer to belief based upon a degree of evidential warrant.
+The word faith sometimes refers to a belief that is held independently or in spite of reason or empirical evidence, or it can refer to belief based upon a degree of evidential warrant.

 Relationship between faith and reason

 Rationalists point out that many people hold irrational beliefs, for many reasons.
-There may be evolutionary causes for irrational beliefs — irrational beliefs may increase our ability to survive and reproduce.
-Or, according to Pascal's Wager, it may be to our advantage to have faith, because faith may promise infinite rewards, while the rewards of reason are seen by many as finite.
+There may be evolutionary causes for irrational beliefs—irrational beliefs may increase our ability to survive and reproduce.

 One more reason for irrational beliefs can perhaps be explained by operant conditioning.
 For example, in one study by B. F. Skinner in 1948, pigeons were awarded grain at regular time intervals regardless of their behaviour.
 The result was that each of the pigeons developed their own idiosyncratic response which had become associated with the consequence of receiving grain.

-Believers in the value of faith — for example those who believe salvation is possible through faith alone — frequently suggest that everyone holds beliefs arrived at by faith, not reason.
+Believers in the value of faith—for example those who believe salvation is possible through faith alone—frequently suggest that everyone holds beliefs arrived at by faith, not reason.

 One form of belief held "by faith" may be seen existing in a faith as based on warrant.
 In this view some degree of evidence provides warrant for faith; it consists in other words in "explain[ing] great things by small."

 Christianity

 Catholic views

-Thomas Aquinas was the first to write a full treatment of the relationship, differences, and similarities between faith—an intellectual assent—and reason.
+Thomas Aquinas was the first to write a full treatment of the relationship, differences, and similarities between faith, which he calls "an intellectual assent", and reason.

 Dei Filius was a dogmatic constitution of the First Vatican Council on the Roman Catholic faith.
 It was adopted unanimously on 24 April 1870.
 It states that "not only can faith and reason never be opposed to one another, but they are of mutual aid one to the other".

-Fides et ratio, an encyclical promulgated by Pope John Paul II on 14 September 1998, deals with the relationship between faith and reason.

-Pope Benedict XVI's 12 September 2006 Regensburg Lecture was about faith and reason.
+Recent popes have spoken about faith and rationality: Fides et ratio, an encyclical letter promulgated by Pope John Paul II on 14 September 1998, deals with the relationship between faith and reason.
+Pope Benedict XVI's Regensburg lecture, delivered on 12 September 2006, was on the subject of "faith, reason and the university".